Ranipokhari Corner Team

-Ranipokhari Corner Team is a Nepalese football club from Kathmandu.
-It is the second-most successful team in the history of the Martyr's Memorial A-Division League, having won the title six times.
+Ranipokhari Corner Team, also known as Annapurna Club R.C.T. (after merge with Annapurna Club), is a Nepalese football club based in Kathmandu.
+It is the first-most successful team in the history of the Martyr's Memorial A-Division League, having won the title six times.
 In 2013–14, facing serious financial problems, the team was relegated from the Nepalese top division, the Nepal A- Division League.

-The club is the oldest
+Founded in 1932, the club is the oldest football club in Nepal.

 The club was named after its location at the corner of Ranipokhari of Kathmandu.